kevinchampion/isu_docs/isu_college/markdown/banner_slides.md

 ### Step 13

-Start typing to see what the text looks like
+Start typing to see what the text looks like.

 ![Add Banner Step 15](../assets/images/AddBanner15.png "Adding Banner Step 15")